benbenbenbenbenben/go-service/README.md

 - **Clean Architecture**: Modular design with platform-agnostic core
 - **Cross-Platform**: Supports Windows, Linux and macOS
 - **Service Management**: Easy installation, status checking and lifecycle management
+- **No Dependency**: No dependency on external libraries
 - **Build Automation**: TaskFile for consistent build and management commands

 ## Project Overview